-The humble intranet has evolved since the days when a static news update told you how Gerald did in the local 5k race – and we mean it’s evolved a lot.
+The humble intranet has evolved since the days when a static news update told you how Gerald did in the local 5k race.
 The technology revolution has hit the modern workplace in a big way, transforming how employees talk to each other, work with each other, get their jobs done.

-But all that makes it sound boring and tecchy, which it admittedly has been in the past.
-Mention the word “SharePoint” to an internal comms team and you may just get an eye-roll and a swift change in conversation.
-The rise of the G Suite environment, first through Google apps for work and now Google collaboration tools and Google intranet solutions, is transforming how companies work, communicate and collaborate.
-The features they offer have a huge impact on productivity and efficiency while catering to the preferences of an increasingly Millennial and Gen Z workforce.
+The rise of the Google Workspace (G Suite) environment, first through Google apps for work and now Google collaboration tools and intranets, is transforming how companies work, communicate, and collaborate.
+It’s having a huge impact on employee productivity and efficiency while catering to the preferences of an increasingly Millennial and Gen Z workforce.

-So what is this G Suite intranet?
+So what is Google Workspace and its recommended intranets?
 And why do you need an intranet anyway?

 Keep reading to find out: